src-d/role2vec/library.md

 Details:

-* Assume we have some node annotations (this is additional info, the annotations could be set to all 0's), then we'll initialize node representations with these annotations padded by zeros (so that our representation space is larger than annotation space).
+* Assume we have some node annotations (this is additional info, the annotations could be set to all 0's), then we'll initialize node representations with these annotations padded by zeros (so that our representation space is larger than annotation space) multiplied by the adjacency matrix.
-* We could feed these representations into a recurrent network with GRU-like units for a fixed number of steps to generate new node representations.
+* We feed these representations into a recurrent network with GRU-like units for a fixed number of steps to generate new node representations, and then train an output model on top of these representations (using backpropagation through time).
 This will be called Gated Graph Neural Networks.
-*
+* We could stack GCNNs for generating sequence of node representations.
+On each of these steps there'll be a separate GCNN trained for predicting outputs.
+There could be tasks for which we have the intermediate representations during training time, in which case we train all GCNNs separately, otherwise we train them jointly.
+This will be called Gated Graph Sequence Neural Networks.

+Thoughts: Very nice results on the bAbI tasks dataset, which confirm that explicitly modelling graph relations greatly simplifies the learning task.
+However, this model is not good for scalling, and doesn't provide any idea on how to extend it to new graphs.

 ### A Generalization of Convolutional Neural Networks to Graph-Structured Data